Mathematics of bookmaking

-The odds quoted for a particular event may be fixed but are more likely to fluctuate in order to take account of the size of wagers placed by the bettors in the run-up to the actual event (e.g. a horse race).
+The odds quoted for a particular event may be fixed but are more likely to fluctuate in order to take account of the size of wagers placed by the bettors in the run-up to the actual event (e.g., a horse race).
 This article explains the mathematics of making a book in the (simpler) case of the former event.
-For the second method, see Parimutuel betting.
+For the second method, see parimutuel betting.

+Odds and implied probabilities

-It is important to understand the relationship between fractional and decimal odds.
-Fractional odds are written a − b (a/b or a to b), meaning a winning bettor will receive their money back plus a units for every b units they bet.
-Decimal odds are a single value, greater than 1, representing the amount to be paid out for each unit bet.
+The relationship between fractional and decimal odds is a fundamental component of bookmaking arithmetic.
+Fractional odds are expressed as a–b, a:b or a/b, where a winning bettor receives their stake back plus $a$ units for every $b$ units wagered.
+Decimal odds ($D$) represent a single value greater than 1, indicating the total payout per unit bet.

+The formula to convert fractional odds to decimal odds is: